Java programmer expert

 }

 The lambda expression can be saved in a variable.
-However, it only applies here if the variable interfaces with a single method.
+However, this only applies if the variable interfaces with a single method.
 In such cases, the lambda expression must have the same number of parameters and return type as the method.

 Java has many user interfaces.
-One example is the Consumer interface, which is used with lists:
+One example is the consumer interface used with lists:

 java.util.function.Consumer<Integer> function = x -> System.out.println(x);